renaissance-benchmarks/renaissance/README.md

 - `dotty` - Runs the Dotty compiler on a set of source code files.
   \
-  Default repetitions: 50; BSD3 license, MIT distribution; Supported JVM: 1.8 and later
+  Default repetitions: 50; BSD3 license, MIT distribution; Supported JVM: 1.8 - 20

 - `philosophers` - Solves a variant of the dining philosophers problem using ScalaSTM.
   \